rfelixallen/inhospitable/README.md

 Log
 7/22/15
+-Fixed combat :) Problem stemmed from poorly implimented symbcode class attributes.

+7/21/15
+-Built a janky menu for playing the game or quitting.
 -I kinda half fixed combat.
 The monster can attack me, but I cant attack it the way I want.
 I added in a way to hit him so I could test combat.
 My best guess right now is that when the main game loop executes, the player code to attack either gets ignored, or is targeting the wrong thing.

-7/21/15
--Built a janky menu for playing the game or quitting.

 7/20/15
 -Went on a trip and spent about 8 hours working on new code.
 On the productive side, I condensed the movement code, and reworked movement space checking.
 I can also now add more monsters!
 Less productive experiments include fiddling with color and making tiles into objects.